 Momo smiled and with a nod towards Tsuyu headed up to the deck, shouting out what had happened before she went to work helping the others keeping the ice from forming all over the deck.
 “Oh, nothing.
 Just a little bit of trouble with our prisoner.
 Melissa, you’ve got some work downstairs!”

 The storm slowly ebbed over time, although the cold did not abate with it.
 Ice and snow came and went, sometimes joined by harsh winds and harsher currents.
-Thankfully no sea monsters came around to add to the misery, but by the time the weather calmed once more, all of the crew were battered and exhuasted bar Izuku, who had stayed at the wheel the entire time.
+Thankfully no sea monsters came around to add to the misery, but by the time the weather calmed once more, all of the crew were battered and exhausted bar Izuku, who had stayed at the wheel the entire time.
 By this point, his legs were on the mend, and he could get around on crutches.
 But that didn’t mean that he was able to stay on his feet for long periods or had in any way gotten his sea legs under him.
 Kirishima had been extremely forceful on that score when Izuku wanted to join them outside when the storm first hit, leaving Melissa behind to man the wheel.

-Instead, Melissa had joined the others in the engine room, and now Momo and Mei joined Kyoka and Tsuyu in the bath area.
+Instead, Melissa had joined the others in the engine room, and now Momo and Mei joined Kyoka and Tsuyu in the bathing area.
 Winces and groans abounded as the girls cleaned one another, with Mei muttering imprecations under her breath.
 “Seriously!
 I didn’t realize that steam was so temperamental!
 And screw this main deck nonsense.
 Next time, we’re building a fully covered ship!”

 “I didn’t either.
 And unfortunately, on this ocean, I think we might well need sail power as a backup, Mei.
 I know it annoys you, and frankly, it kind of does me, but unless we wish to rely even more heavily on my quirk than we already are, it is the only real solution if our main source of propulsion goes down,” Momo said before ordering Mei to lean forward as she dumped a bucket of water over the girl’s head, rinsing out the soap she’d used on her hair.